act3-ace/SafeRL/docs/acehub/acehub_quickstart.md

 ![User Config Image](images/user_config.png)

-In the Environment Variables panel, click the "+" button to add a new environment variable:
+In the Environment File panel, click the "+" button to add a new environment file:

 ![Environment Variable Blank Image](images/environment_var_blank.png)